Menger sponge

-In mathematics, the Menger sponge (also known as the Menger cube, Menger universal curve, Sierpinski cube, or Sierpinski sponge) is a fractal curve.
-It is a three-dimensional generalization of the one-dimensional Cantor set and two-dimensional Sierpinski carpet.
+In mathematics, the Menger sponge (also known as the Menger cube, Menger universal curve, Sierpiński cube, or Sierpiński sponge) is a fractal curve.
+It is a three-dimensional generalization of the two-dimensional Sierpinski carpet.
 It was first described by Karl Menger in 1926, in his studies of the concept of topological dimension.

+It has similar properties as the Cantor set and the Cantor dust, because the construction requires in both cases the removal of the inner third.